drengskapur/fastmcp-runner/docs/getting-started.md

+---
+title: Getting Started with FastMCP Runner
+description: Learn how to run your first MCP server using FastMCP Runner.
+Step-by-step guide for deploying containerized Model Context Protocol applications.
+---

 # Getting Started

 This guide walks through running an MCP application using FastMCP Runner.
 By the end, you'll understand the basic configuration and be able to deploy your own MCP server.